 Looking forward, we want to keep investing in new technological solutions to be able to reuse and recycle all textile fibres.
 Innovation is the key to achieving full circularity.
 That’s why we are supporting ground-breaking companies such as

-The surplus is donated to H&M Foundation and split between social projects, and recycling projects.
-H&M Foundation has partnered with The Hong Kong Research Institute of Textiles and Apparel to develop technologies to recycle clothes made from textile blends into new clothes.
+The surplus is donated to H&M Foundation and split between social projects and recycling projects.
+H&M Foundation has partnered with HKRITA, The Hong Kong Research Institute of Textiles and Apparel, to develop technologies to recycle clothes made from textile blends into new clothes.
 The social projects are focused on equality and inclusion of marginalized groups.
-In addition, for each kilogram of textiles that H&M collects, 0.02 euros will be donated to a local charity organization, please read more at hm.charitystar.com.
+In addition, for each kilogram of textiles that H&M collects, 0.02 euros will be donated to a local charity organization.
+For more information, head over to hm.charitystar.com.